UoB-COMSM0166/2025-group-19/README.md

     </td>
     <td>
-      Given there is a completion ladder, when a certain level is completed/threshold is met, then rewards such as a new background theme or user icon will be granted.
+      Given there is a completion ladder, when a certain level is completed/threshold is met, then rewards will be granted.
     </td>
   </tr>
   <tr>